2020 Democrat Suggests Trump Acts Like A Spoiled Child: ‘We Have A Really Bad Kid At The White House’

-In an interview with CBS News broadcast Sunday, Democratic presidential candidate Eric Swalwell suggested that President Donald Trump acts like a spoiled child.
+In an interview with CBS News broadcast on Sunday, Democratic presidential candidate Eric Swalwell suggested that President Donald Trump acts like a spoiled child.

 The California Democrat appeared on Face The Nation to discuss the latest developments pertaining to Special Counsel Robert Mueller’s probe into Russian election interference.